 Indeed, it seems that the biggest winners of globalisation are the large multinational corporations (MNCs) that have taken full advantage of significant increases in their consumer base.
 Whether it is Apple's efforts to penetrate the Asian market or Lidl grocery stores driving into the United States, large-scale businesses are extending their tentacles to new markets all over the world.

-So, how has small business fared in the decades-old globalisation experiment?
-We've explored the impact – negative and positive – for the average startup on the street.
+To find out how small businesses have fared in the decades-old globalisation experiment, we've explored the impact – negative and positive – for the average startup on the street.

 MoiraM - stock.adobe.com